SteveMcGrath/stevemcgrath.io/content/post/2019-11-27-LXD-Based_labs.md

 ### Step 5: Start up the VM

 Depending on the containers that you'll be running (and resources that you have available), you may want to adjust the sizing of the VM you're creating.
 For my purposes, I have been using 2 CPUs, 6Gb Ram, and 50Gb disk.
-This will likely take a few minutes to be patient as it provisions the host.
+This will likely take a few minutes so be patient as it provisions the host.

 ```bash
 multipass launch -c 2 -m 6G -d 50G -n lxd --cloud-init lxd_cloud_config.yaml